-This privacy notice explains how we collect, store and use personal data about individuals we employ, or otherwise engage to work at our school.
+This privacy notice explains how we collect, store and use personal data about alumni of the school.

 Our trust, Thringstone Primary School Academy Trust, is the 'data controller' for the purposes of UK data protection law.

 Our data protection officer is Gemma Patel (see 'Contact us' below).